 As with any major medical advancement, this one was preceded by years of steady progress in developing the surgical techniques, tools and medications that paved the way for the first procedure’s success.

 Today’s health care professionals continue to explore and innovate to find new ways to improve care and give patients suffering from severe heart disease a second chance.
-Heart disease is leading cause of death in the U.S. claiming a shocking 600,000 lives every year.
+Heart disease is the leading cause of death in the U.S. claiming a shocking 600,000 lives every year.

 One heart patient who’s grateful for a new lease on life due to continuing medical advancements in heart care is James Smith, 58, of Burlington.
 He arrived at Aurora Memorial Hospital of Burlington in 2014 after suffering a severe heart attack caused by a blockage of blood flow to his heart.